FoodStats/EasyEats/README.md

 ## Scope of this hackathon.
 For the scope of this hackathon, the focus will be on working towards the recommender system.
 The current planned approach is to use a **temporal hybrid recommender system**, that combines collaborative filtering and Content based filtering, for time series data.
+_**Update**_
+The component of collaborative filtering and content based filtering has been combined into a single implicty utilty function
 ## Challenges
 **Datasets**: Limited item options from particular convenience stores or restaurants limit the datasets.
 **Bypassing Variance**: Reliance on user participation can be bypassed using content based filtering.